ItzSaza/NDIP/README.md

 ### install the shell (mongo shell)
 Download it from here
 <a href="https://www.mongodb.com/try/download/shell">https://www.mongodb.com/try/download/shell<a/>
+Make sure you select **msi file** instead of the zip file.

-the MongoDB service will be running after the installation
+> the MongoDB service will be running after the installation.
-to check it, open command prompt and type
+To check it, open command prompt and type
 `mongosh`
 then hit enter

 initialize the nodejs package (if starting out fresh):